Anthony Davis Player Props: Lakers vs. Bulls

-Anthony Davis and the rest of the Los Angeles Lakers will be matching up versus the Chicago Bulls on Sunday at 3:30 PM ET.
+Anthony Davis will take the court for the Los Angeles Lakers on Wednesday at 8:00 PM ET, versus the Chicago Bulls.

-If you'd like to place a wager on Davis' props, we look at his available ones, providing some stats and trends, below.

 Anthony Davis Prop Bets vs. the Bulls